Symmetries of equivariant Khovanov-Rozansky homology: Examples

 Let $\alpha_1,\alpha_2$ be elements in the state space in the leftmost homological degree and let $\beta_1, \beta_2$ be elements in the state space in the rightmost homological degree.

 As a vector space, the homology of the Hopf link is

 On generating elements $\alpha_1, \alpha_2, \beta_1, \beta_2$, the $\mathfrak{sl}_2$-action is given by

 For the action of $\Lf$, note that there was some twisting in addition to the twisting coming from the complex and the natural action on dots.
-The foam representing $\alpha_1$ (without the dots) is comprised of a digon cup, a zip, as well as two cups.
+The foam representing $\alpha_1$ is comprised of a digon cup, a zip, as well as two cups.
 Thus the action of $\Lf$ gets twisted using \eqref{eq:e-act-dig-cup}, \eqref{eq:e-act-zip}, and \eqref{eq:e-act-cup}.
-These twistings cancel out with the twisting coming from the complex so one just computes the natural action of $\Lf$ on dots yielding the formula for $\Lf \cdot \alpha_1$.

 Similar to the earlier analysis for the homology of the unknot, in order to determine the $\mathfrak{sl}_2$-structure for the homology of the Hopf link, one looks for highest weight vectors and also uses sequence \eqref{sesdualverma}.
 Details will appear in \cite{Roz}.
 As a graded $\Bbbk[E_1,E_2]\# \mathfrak{sl}_2$-module, the homology of the Hopf link is isomorphic to